 I wish we had gone this route, although I do love my kitchen.
-I am not crazy about our stainless, especially now that we switched to brass hardware (or the fingerprints).
+I am not crazy about our stainless (or the fingerprints), especially now that we switched to brass hardware.
 Take a peek at our blue and white kitchen we designed here!

-Panel ready appliances allow a custom cover to be installed on the front, creating a consistent feel with the rest of your kitchen cabinetry.
+Panel ready appliances is a house idea every high end builder should be utilizing.
+It allows a custom cover to be installed on the front, creating a consistent feel with the rest of your kitchen cabinetry.
 This streamlined look makes kitchens more high end and lux feeling.

 When it came to our long list of house building ideas, the patio fireplace seemed totally extra and over the top, and was quickly crossed off.
-Take it from me – yes this is extra, and yes you want it!
+Take it from me – yes this is extra, and yes you want to plan a spot for it!

-White painted brick mixed with bluestone is a classic.
+White painted brick mixed with bluestone is my own personal favorite and would be so classic.
 It also looks like an English garden, a look that’s trending these days.